za970120604/NYCU-2022-fall-ML-final-project/README.md

 # Requirements

+First thing first , you need to setup an environment to run .ipynb file , I suggest using vscode with jupyter notebook package.

+Link and related tutorial : [Here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

+And after you download this package and open the code using this package in vscode , you can simply "run all cell" to reproduce the result.

-To reproduce the result in the notebook , please download the following package with its version :
+Also to reproduce the result in the notebook , please download the following package with its version :
 | Package Name                |      Version         |
 | ----------------------------|----------------------|
 | joblib   |      1.2.0         |